AleksandarD7/FootballFansHQ/README.md

 ## Create a bug report

 If you see an error message or run into an issue, please [create bug report](https://github.com/AleksandarD7/FootballFansHQ/issues/new).
 This effort is valued and it will help all FootballFansHQ users.

+### Submit a feature request

+If you have an idea, or you're missing a capability that would make development easier and more robust, please [Submit feature request](https://github.com/AleksandarD7/FootballFansHQ/issues/new).